ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 This can be done by _squashing_ the type and its term(s), and restricting manipulating the terms in ways that do not allow us to distinguish among them.
-Given some function `f` from `A` to an output type that only depends on the squashed input, we can "lift" that function to one that takes a squashed `∥A∥` as input instead.
+Given some function `f` from `A` to an output type that only depends on the squashed input, we can "lift" that function to one that takes a squashed `‖A‖` as input instead.

 ```
 Γ ⊢ A : Type
 ────────────── sq-form
-Γ ⊢ ∥A∥ : Type
+Γ ⊢ ‖A‖ : Type

 Γ ⊢ a : A
 ───────────── sq-intro
-Γ ⊢ |a| : ∥A∥
+Γ ⊢ |a| : ‖A‖

 Γ ⊢ a : A
 Γ ⊢ b : A
 ──────────────────────── sq-ax
 Γ ⊢ sqax a b : |a| ≡ |b|

-Γ ⊢ P : ∥A∥ → Type
+Γ ⊢ P : ‖A‖ → Type
 Γ ⊢ f : (x : A) → P |x|
 Γ ⊢ p : (x y : A) → f x ≅ f y
 ────────────────────────────── sq-elim
-Γ ⊢ unsq P p f : (x : ∥A∥) → P x
+Γ ⊢ unsq P p f : (x : ‖A‖) → P x

 ────────────────────── sq-comp
 Γ ⊢ unsq P f |a| ⊳ f a